samwell-ho/openpgp-ca/doc/src/keys-inspect.md

-After our OpenPGP CA database is populated with data, we may want to inspect that data.
+Once our OpenPGP CA database is populated with data, we may want to inspect that data.

 In this chapter we assume that our OpenPGP CA instance contains the two users